 Well, the nature of these particular climate talks make it less likely one or more states – regardless of their power or contribution to climate change – will determine the summit’s success.
 But this wasn’t always the case.

 In 2009 talks in Copenhagen, the plan was to develop a new post-Kyoto Protocol agreement, based on new binding emissions targets.
-China, and even the United States, ultimately prevented a new agreement being reached.
+The reluctance of China, and even the United States, ultimately prevented a new agreement being reached.

 Organisers of the Paris talks of 2015 learnt their lesson.
 Rather than aim to agree on a fair allocation of responsibility across almost 200 countries, organisers allowed states to develop their own nationally determined contributions – targets for reducing emissions.